- You do not owe the amount of money your landlord claims you owe;

 - Your landlord is not properly maintaining the apartment, and you believe you paid the landlord more money for rent than the apartment is worth;

 - You informed the landlord, in writing, of work needed at the apartment.
 If the landlord did not do the work, you got the work done yourself and deducted the costs of the repairs from your usual rent; or

-- Your landlord is evicting you because you reported a problem in the building to a public official (like the city's building department).
+- Your landlord is evicting you because you requested repairs or reported a problem in the building to a public official (like the city's building department).

 - Your landlord reaffirmed the lease by their actions.
 The most common way a landlord reaffirms the lease is by taking rent from you after the termination period has ended.
 This can even happen during the eviction case.

 - Your landlord has forced you out of the property.
 For example, the landlord may have changed the locks to the property;

 - Your landlord is illegally discriminating against you;

 - Your landlord took your personal belongings (valued more than the rent you owe) without your permission;

 - Your landlord forced you to sign the lease; or

 - Your landlord made promises to you to sign the lease, but they have not kept those promises.